How To Mla Cite A Song

 Using the information you've gathered, create the full citation for your Works Cited list.
 Follow the format provided earlier:

-Artist Last Name, First Name, et al. "Title of Song."
-Title of Album, Other Contributing Artists, Record Label, Year of Release, URL (if applicable).
+Artist Last Name, First Name, et al. On the flip side, "Title of Song. " Title of Album, Other Contributing Artists, Record Label, Year of Release, URL (if applicable).

 Example: